stcoyle137/figgie-bots/README.md

 		- Get the Book

     	- Rate limiting (can only make x number of trades in y seconds)

-  -Provide brief documentation (Possibly not need if template is create)
+  	- Provide brief documentation (Possibly not need if template is create)

 Good start for the API section: https://www.geeksforgeeks.org/python-build-a-rest-api-using-flask/